VEZY/PlantGeom.jl/docs/src/geometry/merging_geometry.md

   - `:none`: Keep both the original nodes and their geometry.
   - `:geometry`: Keep the original nodes but remove their geometry (saves memory).
   - `:nodes`: Delete the original nodes entirely (requires a `child_link_fun`).
+- `verbose`: A boolean indicating whether to print progress messages.
 - `child_link_fun`: A function that handles reconnecting children when nodes are deleted.
+The default function is `new_child_link` from the MultiScaleTreeGraph.jl package, which tries to be clever on relinking the children nodes.

 ## Example: Merging Coffee Plant Geometry